-The Society reported a point-in-time LCR of 227% as at 31 December 2023 (2022: 195%) which is significantly above the regulatory requirement.
-The average LCR stated in Template UK LIQ1 also shows a relative increase over the year as the Society has acquired a higher proportion of fixed rate products that has reduced the proportionate retail requirement over the year, thereby increasing the net surplus.
-The Society's margin requirement calculated through the historic look back approach has increased in 2023 as swap rates increased although is surpassed in the calculation by the mortgage pipeline requirement.
+The Society reported a point-in-time LCR of 207% as at 31 December 2024 (2023: 227%) which is significantly above the regulatory requirement.
+The average LCR stated in Template UK LIQ1 also shows a relative decrease over the year due to the increase in retail deposit requirements, thereby decreasing the net surplus.